mandalanil/Semi-Automated-workflow-for-flood-risk-mapping/README.md

 If you use this workflow in your research or planning project, please cite:

-> Mandal, A. K., Chhetri, M. T., Bloetscher, F., Yong, Y., & Su, H. (2025). *Semi-automated workflow for multi-basin, multi-scenario flood risk modeling, mapping, and impact assessment*. (accepted for publications, *Natural Hazards*).
+> Mandal, A.K., Thapa Chhetri, M., Bloetscher, F. et al. Semi-automated workflow for multi-basin, multi-scenario flood risk modeling, mapping, and impact assessment.
+Nat Hazards (2025). https://doi.org/10.1007/s11069-025-07361-6

 ## License